Filco306/ds-project-template/README.md

 # Data Science Project Repository Template

+This project was originally made by @tobiasnorlund and slightly modified by me (Filip Cornell).

 This repo constitutes a skeleton for a typical ML/DS project.
 Docker is a first class citizen and can be customized by editing the provided `Dockerfile`.

 When starting a new project, please do the following: